PeterdeGuzman/IDS705_TeamPandas/README.md

 - Jenny Wu

 # Repository Description
 This repository contains the code and select raw data that our team used to analyze the impact of neighborhood context on predicting restaurant health inspection scores.
 This README document contains a description of the repository's structure and contents.
+All dependencies for the data preprocessing, merging, analysis and reporting are listed in the `requirements.txt` file.

 Please reach out to the team members if you have any additional questions!

 # Folder Structure: